carboxylman/stackdb/vmprobes/examples/README.vmprobegeneric.txt

     VMI domain=a3-app type=match sys_execve(code=0xdeadbeef,code:signal=SIGSEGV,code:status=255))

-No -- name=^apache would match any process who has an ancestor pid named apache.
+Note -- name=^apache would match any process who has an ancestor pid named apache.
 So, if an apache process spawned a sh, and your sh process exec'd nc, then if you had the following filter

 Filter  function=sys_execve,argname=regs:filename,argval=/usr/bin/nc,name=^apache